ClouDesire/docusaurus/docs/index.md

   workflow (e.g. formation, consultancy)

-We supports additional kind of products that can't be published directly by software vendors but is good to know them:
+We supports additional kind of products that can't be published directly by software vendors (but it's good to know them):

 * [Microsoft CSP](csp-product.md)
 * [Bare VM](vm.md)